osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 Registering the CE
 ------------------

-To contribute capacity to collaborations, your CE must be [registered with the OSG Consortium](https://github.com/opensciencegrid/topology#topology).
+To contribute capacity, your CE must be
+[registered with the OSG Consortium](https://github.com/opensciencegrid/topology#topology).
 To register your resource: